JurgenR/aioslsk/docs/source/MESSAGES.rst

 DisablePublicChat (Code 151)
 ----------------------------

-Disables public chat, see :ref:`ChatPublicMessage`
+Disables public chat, see :ref:`PublicChatMessage`

 :Code: 151 (0x97)
 :Send: No parameters

-.. _ChatPublicMessage:
+.. _PublicChatMessage:

-ChatPublicMessage (Code 152)
+PublicChatMessage (Code 152)
 ----------------------------

 Chat message from all public rooms, use :ref:`EnablePublicChat` and :ref:`DisablePublicChat` to disable / enable receiving these messages.